UsabilityEngineering/ThatWineIsMine/phase2/README.md

 Description:

 Search is accessible from the top navigation bar on screens where personas may desire to search or filter lists.
-* When searching for a tour company Sally can search for 'Segway' when planning that special outing with friends to tour on scooters
+* When searching for a tour company Sally can search for 'Segway' when planning that special outing with friends to tour on segways
 * Lauren can search tours by rating, by simply entering '*****' to find the best tours

 ![image](artboards/searchExample.png)